-- One to two project teams are expected to be funded out of this competition; subject to the availability of funds and the quality of the received applications. - The performance period will be January 4, 2022 through December 31, 2024. - NC Sea Grant will provide the winning team/s up to \$10,000 per year for the duration of the project (\$20,000 total funding available per team project). - Funding will be channeled to the project team members via student stipends.
+- One to two project teams are expected to be funded out of this competition; subject to the availability of funds and the quality of the received applications. - The performance period will be July 1, 2023, through August 31, 2025. - NC Sea Grant will provide the winning team/s up to \$10,000 per year for the duration of the project (\$20,000 total funding available per team project). - Funding will be channeled to the project team members via student stipends.
 How the total stipend amount is to be distributed among the team members is up to the Graduate Student lead.
 This data should be included on the title page (see below). - Funding for year 2 is dependent upon successful execution of year one (see reporting requirements below) and NC Sea Grant's receipt of additional federal funds.
-Year 2 is not guaranteed. - It will be incumbent upon the Graduate Student lead to ensure the project is completed and that each participant completes their portion. - It is incumbent on the applicant team to obtain all additional institutional (e.g. IRB), state, and federal permits required for conducting the project.
+Year 2 is not guaranteed. - It will be incumbent upon the Graduate Student lead to ensure the project is completed and that each participant completes their portion.
+Any team replacements must be coordinated with and approved by NC Sea Grant. - It is incumbent on the applicant team to obtain all additional institutional (e.g., IRB), state, and federal permits required for conducting the project.

-Application Requirements:
+Application Requirements

-All applications must include the following elements.
+All applications must include the following elements:

-- A research proposal (described below). - A current curriculum vitae (CV) for each member of the project team, limited to 2 pages per CV. - The lead graduate student's major professor must provide a letter of support outlining the student's qualifications and abilities to undertake/oversee this team project. - A data management plan, limited to 2 pages.
+• A research proposal (described below).

+- A current curriculum vitae (CV) for each member of the project team, limited to 2 pages per CV. - The lead graduate student's major professor must provide a letter of support outlining the student's qualifications and abilities to undertake/oversee this team project. - A data management plan, limited to 2 pages.

-Research Proposal Format:
+Research Proposal Format

 To apply, project teams must prepare a proposal.
 The proposal should be in 12-point, Times New Roman font, with 1-inch margins.
-Proposals must contain items 1-7.
-The title page should be the only thing on page 1.
+Proposals must contain the following seven items.
+The title page should be the only content on page 1.
 Items 2-7 must not exceed 5 pages.

-- 1. Title Page: The title page should include the following aspects. - List project title. - List all project team members including full contact information. - Document the stipend amount that each participant is to receive. - Clearly identify the project team graduate student lead.

-- Provide the name and contact information of the graduate student lead's major professor. - 2.
+- 1. Title Page: The title page should include the following aspects: - List project title. - List all project team members including full contact information. - Document the stipend amount that each participant is to receive. - Clearly identify the project team graduate student lead. - Provide the name and contact information of the graduate student lead's major professor. - 2.
 Description of the project including background rationale, relevance of the project to the RFP resilience focal area(s) listed above, objectives/hypothesis being tested, and alignment with the funding program's interests as noted above. - 3.
 Materials and Methods. - 4.
 Clearly defined Tasks and a Timeline to complete the tasks. - 5.
 Roles: Clear description of the roles/activities each project team member will oversee/conduct.
 Also include a description of how you plan to maintain communication among the team members during the course of the project. - 6.
 A well described Outreach/Dissemination Plan.
-Who would be interested in the results of this work and how do you plan to share the results of this work to them? - 7.
+Who would be interested in the results of this work and how do you plan to share the results of this work with them? - 7.
 A brief explanation for how the stipend money will be used in support of the project.